What is the Respiratory Syncytial Virus (RSV) prevention program?

 High-risk older adult program

-The RSV older adult vaccine is available through your health care provider, at long-term care homes and congregative living settings, hospitals, and certain pharmacies.
+The RSV older adult vaccine is available through your health care provider, at long-term care homes, and congregative living settings.
 If you do not have access to a health care provider, please contact us to book an appointment.

 Infant and high-risk children prevention program

 RSV monoclonal antibody immunization will be offered to newborns at the hospital following birth.
-For infants born outside of a hospital setting, or who were born earlier in 2024, or for infants up to 24 months of age who have certain medical conditions, the treatment will be available through primary healthcare providers.
+The treatment will be available through primary health care providers for infants born outside of a hospital setting, for those who were not offered the vaccine in the hospital, or for infants up to 24 months of age who have certain medical conditions.
 Pregnant individuals can access the vaccine through their primary care or obstetrician offices.
 Please speak with your health care provider to discuss the most appropriate product for you.

 I received an RSV vaccine last year.
 Do I need it again?